Backend Development

 onJob |

-(payload) => any |
+(payload, caller?) => any |

-A background job is dispatched.
+A background job or scheduled cron is dispatched. caller contains the user who enqueued the job (if any).
 Return a result or throw. |

 onError |